 Other Assistance Options

-The U.S. Department of Agricultural Rural Development has a grant and loan program that very low income households, the 504 Home Repair Program.
+The U.S. Department of Agriculture Rural Development has a grant and loan program for low income households, the 504 Home Repair Program.
 For seniors, it can provide up to $7500 in grant funds to purchase a new tank (or make other HVAC repairs), and for most others, it can provide up to a $20,000 loan (1% for up to 20 years).
 Replacing a tank could cost as little as $10 a month.
-CLICK HERE for more information.
+Click here for an application form.

 The VGreen Energy Improvement Loan offered by VSECU can also be used to finance oilheat and kerosene tank replacements.
 Discounted fixed rates and extended terms make this a low-cost financing option—a much more manageable solution than paying the full cost up front or charging it to a high-interest-rate credit card.
 You can apply for the VGreen Energy Improvement Loan at the VSECU website.